-- 1) Designation of a Community Emergency Management Coordinator (CEMC). - Haldimand County has one primary CEMC and two alternate CEMC's. - 2) There has been the formation of an Emergency Management Program Committee (EMPC). - Haldimand County has a Council approved Emergency Management Program Committee. - 3) The municipality has reviewed the Hazard Identification and Risk Assessment (HIRA). - The Hazard Identification and Risk Assessment has been reviewed and revised by the Emergency Management Program Committee in 2022. - 4) The municipality has identified its critical infrastructure. - The critical infrastructure identification has been reviewed in 2022 by the Emergency Management Program Committee. - 5) The municipality's by-law adopting its Emergency Response Plan is current. - The Haldimand County Emergency Response Plan has previously been adopted through By-law 1993/18 and repealed in 2021 referencing By-law 2320/21.
-Haldimand County's
+- 1) Designation of a Community Emergency Management Coordinator (CEMC). - Haldimand County has one primary CEMC and two alternate CEMC's. - 2) Formation of an Emergency Management Program Committee (EMPC). - Haldimand County has a Council approved Emergency Management Program Committee. - 3) Municipal review of the Hazard Identification and Risk Assessment (HIRA). - The Hazard Identification and Risk Assessment has been reviewed and revised by the Emergency Management Program Committee in 2023. - 4) Identification of critical infrastructure. - The critical infrastructure identification has been reviewed in 2023 by the Emergency Management Program Committee. - 5) A current by-law adopting the Emergency Response Plan.